 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-- Manuscript is suitable for this journal and is in line with Aims & Scope of the Journal.
+- Manuscript is suitable for this Journal (is in the field of Economics and finance/Accounting/ICT/Law/Security studies) and is in line with its Aims & Scope.

 - Authors have approved the content of the submitted manuscript.